Sounders answer quickly when needed to beat LAFC 3-1, advance to meet Dallas next

-The Sounders FC wanted a night like Tuesday – a blustery, cold, drizzly atmosphere at their Lumen Field.
+The Sounders FC wanted a night like Tuesday – a blustery, cold, drizzly atmosphere at Lumen Field.

 A picturesque Seattle evening for a picturesque Major League Soccer playoff match.